CSCfi/csc-user-guide/docs/apps/materialsstudio.md

 to edit the preferences.

-* Use some graphical file transfer tool to copy all files in the subdirectory created by the Materials Studio GUI to a subdirectory in Puhti in your /scratch area.
+* Use some graphical file transfer tool to copy all files in the subdirectory created by the Materials Studio GUI to a subdirectory in Puhti-rhel7 in your /scratch area.

-* Open an ssh-connection to Puhti, and copy/paste the template batch script from below to that directory.
+* Open an ssh-connection to Puhti-rhel7, and copy/paste the template batch script from below to that directory.

 * Change the "seedname" to match yours (name of the local folder and preceded by `.param`